Ishvara: Achintya-Bheda-Abheda

-In Sanskrit achintya means 'inconceivable', bheda translates as 'difference', and abheda translates as 'one-ness'.
-Self (their English phrase for the Sanskrit word: jiva) are considered parts of God, and thus one with Him in quality, and yet at the same time different from Him in quantity.
+In Sanskrit achintya means 'inconceivable', bheda translates as 'difference', and abheda translates to 'one-ness'.
+Self (their English phrase for the Sanskrit word: jiva) is considered a part of God, and thus one with Him in quality, yet at the same time different from Him in quantity.
 This is called acintya-bheda-abheda-tattva, inconceivable, simultaneous oneness and difference.

-Caitanya's philosophy of acintya-bhedābheda-tattva completed the progression to devotional theism.
+Caitanya's philosophy of acintya-bhedābheda-tattva is understood to be part of a progression to devotional theism.
 Rāmānuja had agreed with Śaṅkara that the Absolute is one only, but he had disagreed by affirming individual variety within that oneness.
-Madhva had underscored the eternal duality of the Supreme and the Jīva: he had maintained that this duality endures even after liberation.
+Madhva had underscored the eternal duality of the Supreme and the jiva: he had maintained that this duality endures even after liberation.
 Caitanya, in turn, specified that the Supreme and the jīvas are "inconceivably, simultaneously one and different" (acintya-bheda-abheda).

 In Carvaka

-Cārvāka, another atheist tradition in Hinduism, was materialist and a school of philosophical scepticism.
-They rejected all concepts of Ishvara as well as all forms of supernaturalism.
+Cārvāka, another atheist tradition in sramana, was materialist and a school of philosophical scepticism.
+They rejected all concepts of Ishvara and all forms of supernaturalism.